mancinimassimiliano/pytorch_wbn/README.md

    python build.py

+## Layers available
+Three layers are available:
+* `WBN2d` : the 2D weighted BN counterpart of [BatchNorm2d](https://pytorch.org/docs/stable/_modules/torch/nn/modules/batchnorm.html#BatchNorm2d).
+It can be initialized specifying an additional parameter `k` denoting the number of latent domains (default 2).
+As input during the forward pass, for each sample in the batch it takes an additional tensor `w` denoting the probability that the sample belongs to each of the latent domains.
+* `WBN1d` : the 1D weighted BN counterpart of [BatchNorm1d](https://pytorch.org/docs/stable/_modules/torch/nn/modules/batchnorm.html#BatchNorm1d).
+The initialization and forward pass follows `WBN2d`.
+* `WBN` : the single domain weighted batch norm.
+This layer is the base component for the previous two.
+It **does not** take `k` as additional initialization input.
+Moreover, the tensor `w` given as additional input has a number of element equal to the batch-size and **_must sum to 1_** in the batch dimension.

-## Layers Usage
+## Usage
 The layer is initialized as standard BatchNorm except that requires an additional parameter regarding the number of latent domains.
-As an example, considering an input x of dimension NxCxHxW where N is the batch-size, C the number of channels and H,W the spatial dimensions.
+As an example, considering an input `x` of dimension NxCxHxW where N is the batch-size, C the number of channels and H, W the spatial dimensions.
-The WBN2d counterpart of a BatchNorm2d would be initialized through:
+The `WBN2d` counterpart of a *BatchNorm2d*  would be initialized through:

     wbn = wbn_layers.WBN2d(C, k=D)

-with D representing the number of latent domains.
+with D representing the desired number of latent domains.
 Differently from a standard BatchNorm, this layer will receive an additional input, a vector `w` of shape NxD:

     out = wbn(x, w)

-`w` represents the probability that each sample belongs to each of the latent domains.
-Thus, it *must sum to one* in the in the latent domain dimensions.
+`w` represents the probability that each sample belongs to each of the latent domains thus it **_must sum to 1_** in the domain dimensions (i.e. dim=1).
+Notice that for the `WBN` case `w` has dimension Nx1 and **_must sum to 1_** in the batch dimension (i.e. dim=0).